maxwolf621/AZ/az-104/Test/pictures.md

 ## Auto registration

 ![alt text](image-536.png)
-- You create a public Azure DNS zone named adatum.com and a private Azure DNS zone named contoso.com.
+You create a public Azure DNS zone named `adatum.com` and a private Azure DNS zone named `contoso.com`.

+:a:

 All three VMs are in VNET2.

-Auto registration is enabled for private Azure DNS zone named `contoso.com`, which is linked to VNET2.
+- Auto registration is enabled for private Azure DNS zone named `contoso.com`, which is linked to VNET2.

 So, VM1, VM2 and VM3 will auto-register their host records to contoso.com.

-None of the VM will auto-register to the public Azure DNS zone named adatum.com.
-You cannot register private IPs on the internet (adatum.com)
+- None of the VM will auto-register to the public Azure DNS zone named adatum.com.
+- You cannot register private IPs on the internet (adatum.com)

 Box 1: Yes
 Auto registration is enabled for private Azure DNS zone named contoso.com.